It all starts with a bean...

 The Problems with Pods

 While they were gathered around the coffee bar enjoying their lattes the conversation changed and taught me something unexpected.
 After bashing Tim Hortons and discussing the merits of McDonald's coffee, the ladies turned to a discussion of the merits of single preparation machines such as Keurig and Tassimo.
 There was a general consensus that these systems are undesirable in three ways.
-Flavour was not discussed - instead the packaging was to blame:
+Flavour was not discussed - instead the packaging was to blame:- Sustainability

-2. Cost
+- Cost

-3. Health Risk
+- Health Risk

 All agreed that the waste created by these systems was unnecessary and excessive.
 The foil and filter in the pod as well as the plastic pod itself are not recyclable.
 The cost per drink is usually in excess of $1 which seemed unreasonable when compared to so many other home-brew options.
 Later I did some research and found a New York Times article by Oliver Strand that placed the the cost per pound of pod-coffee in excess of $50!
 That is way higher than the $16-$18 paid for a pound of speciality whole bean coffee.